odisfm/cxp-manual/docs/core-concepts/index.md

 You can alternatively use `(RPSEQ)` instead of `(PSEQ)` to step through the Action List randomly.

+!!! note
     In the rest of this document, we'll use CAPITAL LETTERS when referring to Action Lists.
 However, Action Lists are not case-sensitive.
 You can use capitalization that is comfortable for you.
 There is just one exception to this.
 Names specified within quotes are case-sensitive.
 So, for example, `"My Name"` is not the same as `"my name"`.

 ## Identifiers